MeguminSama/Discord-ModLoader-Legacy/README.md

 ![](assets/DiscordModLoader_oe47GnVQI7.png)

+# Where do I download it?

+You should probably download from releases, but you can also clone & build it yourself if you know how.

 # How to

 When creating a new profile, you're presented with a few options.
 Make sure to read all the documentation below if you get lost.
 It seems complicated at first, but it's all fairly easy to configure.